chung-leong/react-seq/doc/useProgressive.md

 # useProgressive(cb, deps)

-Return a React element that displays partially completed views as data arrives
+Return a React element that displays progressively more contents as data arrives

 ## Syntax